godotengine/godot-docs/tutorials/content/procedural_geometry/index.rst

 Meshes and ArrayMeshes are resources that are drawn using a MeshInstance node.
 Resources like Meshes and ArrayMeshes cannot be added to the scene directly.
-A MeshInstance represents one instantiation of a mesh in your scene.
-You can reuse a single mesh in multiple MeshInstance's to draw it in different parts of your scene with different materials or transformations (scale, rotation, position etc.).
+A MeshInstance represents one instance of a mesh in your scene.
+You can reuse a single mesh in multiple MeshInstances to draw it in different parts of your scene with different materials or transformations (scale, rotation, position etc.).

 If you are going to draw the same object many times, it can be helpful to use a MultiMesh with a MultiMeshInstance.
-The MultiMeshInstance is used to draw meshes thousands of times very cheaply.
-It takes advantage of hardware rendering in order to do so.
+The MultiMeshInstance draws meshes thousands of times very cheaply.
+It takes advantage of hardware instancing in order to do so.
 The drawback with using a MultiMeshInstance is that you are limited to one material for all instances.
 It uses an instance array to store different colors and transformations for each instance, but all the instances use the same material.